tymyrddin/blue/source/docs/shadows/red-lantern/subprefix_intercept.md

 * Occasional peer visibility logs
 * No dramatic errors

 This is intentional.
-Subprefix interception succeeds because it is **boring**.
+Subprefix interception succeeds because it is boring.

 Wazuh correlation should now show: